CenterBLC/N1904/docs/about.md

 ## This Text-Fabric dataset

 This is the [Text-Fabric](tf.md#start) version of the Nestle 1904 Greek New Testament (seventh edition: reprint 1913), containing the Greek text augmented with linguistic annotations.
-This Text-Fabric dataset was created by the 'GNT Conversion Project,' a collaboration between the [Eep Talstra Centre for Bible and Computer (ETCBC)](https://github.com/ETCBC/) at the Vrije Universiteit (VU) Amsterdam, Netherlands, and the [Center of Biblical Languages and Computing (CBLC)](https://github.com/CenterBLC/) at Andrews University, Berrien Springs, MI, USA.
+This Text-Fabric dataset was created by the 'N1904-TF Conversion Project,' a collaboration between the [Eep Talstra Centre for Bible and Computer (ETCBC)](https://github.com/ETCBC/) at the Vrije Universiteit (VU) Amsterdam, Netherlands, and the [Center of Biblical Languages and Computing (CBLC)](https://github.com/CenterBLC/) at Andrews University, Berrien Springs, MI, USA.

 ### The Text-Fabric research ecosystem